TREASURIES-Yields jump as consumer spending beats expectations

 "This is increasing pressure on the Fed to keep going.
 They clearly have some work to do to slow the economy down and bring inflation back to 2%," said Priya Misra, head of global rates strategy at TD Securities in New York.

+Other data showed that investor expectations for inflation for the coming five years were unchanged in February at 2.9%.

-Two-year yields US2YT=RR, which are highly sensitive to Federal Reserve policy, rose as high as 4.772%, the highest since Nov.
-4. Benchmark 10-year yields US10YT=RR increased to 3.932%.
-They are holding just below the 3.978% reached on Thursday, which was the highest since Nov.
+Two-year yields US2YT=RR, which are highly sensitive to Federal Reserve policy, rose as high as 4.826%, the highest since Nov.
+4. Benchmark 10-year yields US10YT=RR increased to 3.967%.
+They are holding just below the 3.978% level reached on Thursday, which was the highest since Nov.
 10.

+The benchmark 10-year yields have risen from a four-month low of 3.321% on Jan.
+19 as strong data and hawkish comments from Fed officials increase expectations that the U.S. central bank will hike rates higher than previously anticipated, and hold them in restrictive territory for longer.

 Price